 Clinical and Research Interests: Medical Family Therapy, Trauma-informed Interventions, Chronic Illness, and Community-based participatory research.

 Alex Hulst works for Rocky Mountain Health Plans as a Clinical Program Manager specializing in integrated behavioral health, where she has coached over 40 practices across Western Colorado in best practices to support integrated care.
 Since 2012, she has provided therapy for individuals, couples, and families in various primary and specialty care settings, including a pediatric intensive care unit and an adult neuromuscular clinic.
 Dr. Hulst’s background includes training resident physicians and mental health clinicians in integrated behavioral health practices, leading multidisciplinary consultation groups in care management, and assisting with grant management supporting integrated behavioral health in rural practices in western Colorado.
 She co-chaired the 2019 annual conference for the Collaborative Family Healthcare Association and has authored a book titled Contextual Therapy for Family Health: Clinical Applications.

-Soyoul Song is a first year doctoral student in the Couple and Family Therapy Specialized program of Family Social Science at the University of Minnesota.
+Soyoul Song is a third year doctoral student in the Couple and Family Therapy Specialized program of Family Social Science at the University of Minnesota.
 In research, she is passionate about learning in-depth about Korean immigrants and international students' cultural context and protective factors of mental health and family relationships.
-She is interested in immigrant families with children with autism spectrum disorder in her clinical work.

 Clinical and Research Interests: Mental Health, Acculturative Stress, and Intergenerational Connections in Immigrant Families